 BLOCKS!
-You have to blocks in your blocks center (kind of a no brainier right).
+You have to have blocks in your blocks center (kind of a no brainier right).
 Use the blocks that are available to you and slowly grow your collection.
 My favorite blocks are wooden unit blocks and they are always in my center.
 I also have foam blocks, cardboard blocks, table top blocks, large hollow blocks, and Duplo Legos.
-I rotate the blocks in my center based on student interest and what we are learning about.
+I rotate the blocks in my center based on student interest and what we are learning in class.

 Animals make block play more inviting for your reluctant builders.
 Who doesn’t love animals?
-I sort my animals by theme or try too.
+I sort my animals by theme or at least try too.
 I have pets, farm animals, ocean animals, polar animals, zoo animals, dinosaurs, and forest animals.
 You can find animals at the Dollar Tree, party stores, and often in the Target dollar spot.

 Add natural materials you can find in nature.
 Pine cones, tree rings, rocks, fake leaves, fake flowers, shells, and sticks are inspiring for little builders.
 Most of my natural materials come from the Dollar Tree or Michaels because I know they are clean and have no little critters hiding in them.
-One morning I came into my classroom to find little black bugs crawling all over my block shelf after I brought some nature into our classroom.
+One morning I came into my classroom to find little black bugs crawling all over my block shelf after I brought some nature into our classroom (ugh!)
 Your kiddos will be exploring nature, talking about it, and investigating it during play (aka science).

 People blocks are fun to have.
 I make Me Blocks every year using a set of Jenga blocks.
 Just take your students’ pictures, print, cut, and tape to the block.
-A few years ago, a student in was building in the blocks center and their best friend was absent that day.
+A few years ago, a student was building in the blocks center and their best friend was absent that day.
 He was playing with his friends me block because he missed him so much.
 So sweet!

 Dollhouse people are a great way to infuse culture to your blocks center.
 You can buy dollhouse people with different abilities, cultures, gender, and jobs.